-3.4.2 Type of transfer generation
+Type of transfer generation

-Once an ant has filled in the odd components of a solution s, it proceeds assigning values to the even components (see Algorithm 4).
-Similarly to the planet sequence generation, for each transfer all the available types of transfer are assigned, one at the time, to the solution s.
-A vector s for which a value is assigned to both the odd and even components up to leg i represents a partial solution.
-Similarly to before, a vector $\boldsymbol{\tau}{t,i}$ contains the pheromone associated to the rows of the matrix $\mathbf{G}i$ (i.e. to each type of transfer).
+Once an ant has filled in the odd components of a solution $\mathbf{s}$ , it proceeds assigning values to the even components.
+Similarly to the planet sequence generation, for each transfer all the available types of transfer are assigned, one at the time, to the solution $\mathbf{s}$ .
+A vector $\mathbf{s}$ for which a value is assigned to both the odd and even components up to leg i represents a partial solution.
+Similarly to before, a vector $\mathbf{d}{i,i}$ contains the probability distribution associated to the rows of the matrix $\mathbf{G}i$ (i.e.

+to each type of transfer).

 For each new partial solution, the taboo list is first checked.
 If the partial solution appears in the taboo list, then it means that this solution will be infeasible, regardless of the way it is completed.
-The pheromone of the type of transfer associated to that sequence is set to zero, to avoid future selection of that type of transfer.
-If the partial solution does not appear in the taboo list, the feasible list is searched for any matching partial solution.
-For every match found, the pheromone of that type of transfer is modified as follows:
+The probability of the type of transfer associated to that sequence is set to zero, to avoid future selection of that type of transfer.
+If the partial solutions does not appear in the taboo list, the feasible list is searched for any matching partial solution.
+For every match found, the probability distribution for that type of transfer is modified as follows:

+$$d{t,(i,j)} \leftarrow d{t,(i,j)} + \frac{1}{y_l} w{type}$$ (4)

-$$\tau{t,(i,j)} \leftarrow \tau{t,(i,j)} + \frac{1}{f{obi,l}} w{type} \tag{4}$$ where the weight $w{type}$ is introduced with analogous meaning to $w{planet}$ .
+Where the weight $w{type}$ is introduced with analogous meaning to $w{planet}$ .
 In fact, the higher the coefficient, the higher the chances that solutions similar to the feasible ones are generated.
 Conversely, a low value of $w{type}$ will favour the selection of sequences with a different type of transfer, thus increasing the random exploration of the whole solution space.
-The selection of the type of transfer happens probabilistically, in the same way as for the planet before.

-If, at a given leg i, all possible transfer types correspond to partial solutions in the taboo list, the vector of pheromone distribution $\tau{t,i}$ will be full of zeros.
-As a consequence, the solution $\mathbf{s}$ (which can be partial or complete) is discarded, and the ant can stop its exploration of that branch of the tree.
-At the end of the solution generation step, the solution $\mathbf{s}$ is either discarded or completed.
-Once all the ants have completed their exploration, the result is a number of solutions (less than or
+If, at a given leg i, all possible transfer types correspond to partial solutions in the taboo list, the vector of probability distribution $\mathbf{d}{t,i}$ will be full of zeros.
+As a consequence, the solution s (which can be partial or complete) is discarded, and the ant can stop its exploration of that branch of the tree.
+At the end of the solution generation step, the solution s is either discarded or completed.
+Once all the ants have completed their exploration, the result is a number of solutions (less than or equal to the number of ants m) to be evaluated.